jlegatheaux/cnss/README.md

 public void on_receive(int now, Packet p, int iface);
 ```

 Given a control packet from another node, here it is, process it!
-Parameter: `p` is the packet received, `ìnt` is the interface from where this node received that packet.
+Parameter: `p` is the packet received, `int` is the interface by which the node received the packet.

 ```java